Lowclouds/logtag/README.md

 ### LogTag.set(...tags)

 LogTag.set accepts an arbitrary number of tags as arguments and then sets them.
-Sets as in ors them into a BigInt.
-BigInt can be slow if you use a lot of tags at once.
-I haven't analyzed it.
-But it gives you plenty of room for adding tags.
+Sets, as in ors them into a BigInt.

  The single tag defined by LogTag is ALLOF, which is always local to the LogTag object, i.e. LogTag.ALLOF.